What to Look for in a Community Association Management Partner

 - How much does HOA management cost in Franklin and Williamson County?

-- Management fees in Middle Tennessee, including Franklin and Williamson County, typically range from $15-30 per unit per month for full-service management.
+- Management fees in Middle Tennessee, including Franklin and Williamson County, typically range from roughly $15 to $30 per unit per month for full-service management in Middle Tennessee, based on what we see in this market as of early 2026.
+Rates vary with community size, scope, and amenity load, so treat this as a starting range rather than a quote.
 This varies based on community size, amenities, and service level.
 Larger communities often pay less per unit, while smaller communities or those with extensive amenities may pay more.
 Always compare the total value, not just the price.

 - What's the difference between full-service and financial-only management?